The Crestview Neighborhood Association recently featured Peak Performers in their monthly newsletter. The text from the article can be found below.

 It’s hard finding a new job or transitioning careers, especially when you might be thinking more about retirement.
 Things can be extra challenging these days competing with tech savvy millennials who will work for lower wages and can relocate easily—however your future is still bright!

 Here are 5 tips to compete in the job market!
-(By the way, we’re always hiring at Peak!)

-Stay positive, stay current: Employers can sense energy and enthusiasm—they appreciate perspective but don’t want someone stuck in the past.
+Employers can sense energy and enthusiasm—they appreciate perspective but don’t want someone stuck in the past.
 Make sure to stay positive and in the present both on paper and in person.
 Remember that you want to highlight your past and not live in it.

-Get techie: Realistically, most of your work will be done on a computer from now on.
+Realistically, most of your work will be done on a computer from now on.
 Most likely you already use a computer on a daily basis but maybe it’s time to learn some new skills.
 It’s likely in your new job you will be using Google Docs, Quickbooks, Salesforce, or another cloud-based, collaborative application–so maybe it’s time to do some research and familiarize yourself with the software currently prevalent in your career field.

-Update your resume: Have you been in one job for ten years?
+Have you been in one job for ten years?
 Twenty?
 Probably time to update your resume.
 Did you know that your local library may have resume writing classes?
 Have you looked at resume writing tips online?
 Also, don’t forget to tailor your resume towards each job you apply for.

-Link up—Linkedin: Linkedin is not only a great way to look for jobs but also to reconnect with former colleagues and friends in the field.
+Linkedin is not only a great way to look for jobs but also to reconnect with former colleagues and friends in the field.
 Many of your best job leads will come from personal referrals.
 So tighten up that resume and get online to connect.

-Leverage your experience: you’ve been there and done that.
+You’ve been there and done that.
 Don’t forget to show it on your resume and talk about it in the interview.
 Most employers value experience, perspective, and a long list of things you’ve done.
 While ideal resumes should be tailored specifically to the job you’re looking to get, don’t be afraid to point out all the ways you’ve changed the world!

 Imagine yourself walking or seeing or feeling, and then suddenly not.